psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 We heard that Fionn had
 A son of brightest beauty and form,
 That there came a young maiden for him
-And that he went with her to the " Land of Youth."
+And that he went with her to the "Land of Youth."

 When I myself heard that announcement,
 That Fionn did not live or any of the Fianna,